Honey: A Complete Guide To Types, Taste, And Uses

 • the source of sugars collected by bees,

-• the floral composition of the nectar, and
+• the floral composition of the nectar.

 I. Classification by Source of Sugars